Articles & Videos

 Back to articles & videos

-Sound Waves Spelling 17/6/21
+Sound Waves Literacy 17/6/21

 “desk-in-classroom“

-Over the past three years, Mount Pritchard Public School has achieved great progress in student spelling, reading and writing outcomes with the Sound Waves program.
+Over the past three years, Mount Pritchard Public School has achieved great progress in student spelling, reading and writing outcomes with the Sound Waves Literacy program.

 We asked the school’s Deputy Principal and K-2 teachers to share the key factors contributing to their continued success.